quantumlib/OpenFermion/README.rst

   python -m pip install -e .

-Alternatively, if using OpenFermion as a library, one can install the last official PyPI release with
+Alternatively, if using OpenFermion as a library, one can install the last official PyPI release with:

 .. code-block:: bash